Polyurethane Grouting

-Polyurethane grouting uses expanding grouts to fill voids, correct settlement, densify soils, and stop leaks.
+Polyurethane grouting is a cleaner, faster and less disruptive than cement grouting.
 From commercial floors to interstates, and everything in between, polyurethane grouting is economical, fast and effective for correcting settlement and instability.

 How Polyurethane Grouting Works

 Two polyurethane liquid components are mixed and injected (hence also being called polyurethane injection) under pressure below the area or structure being repaired.
 The two liquids react with each other, expand and harden, like the foam you get in a can to seal around windows.
 Our polyurethane grouts stay a liquid for a few seconds before expanding.
 This helps them spread out from the exact spot they’re injected, but then get harder much faster, and can exert much more force during expansion.
 We have developed our own line of polyurethanes, CJGrout.
-CJGrout polyurethane grout formulations are based on CJGeo’s extensive polyurethane grouting experience.
+CJGrout formulations are based on CJGeo’s extensive polyurethane grouting experience, and backed by the polyurethane manufacturing expertise of NCFI Polyurethanes.

 Advantages of Polyurethane Grouting

 Polyurethane grouting excels compared to cement-based grouting primarily due to cleanliness, speed and control.
 These combine to reduce overall costs compared to cement-based grouting.
-Grouting with CJGrout geotechnical polyurethanes can be used in place of cement-based grouts for processes such as compaction grouting, slabjacking, void filling and leak sealing.
+Polyurethane grouting can be used in place of cement-based grouts.
+This includes for processes such as compaction grouting, slabjacking, void filling and leak sealing.
 Polyurethane grouting is…

 Cleaner

-• Polyurethane grouting is the cleanest concrete lifting and stabilization process.
-Because the injection equipment is mechanically connected to the slab or structure, and mechanical seals engage when not injecting material, no loose material is introduced to the repair area.
+- Polyurethane grouting is the cleanest concrete lifting and stabilization process.
+The injection equipment is mechanically connected to the slab or structure.
+Mechanical seals engage when not injecting material, no loose material is introduced to the repair area.
 Extruded material is easy to clean up because it cures very quickly.

 Less Disruptive

-• Polyurethane grouting is the quietest and fastest process for stabilizing and raising settled concrete slabs.
-Drilling is fast and quiet, and there is virtually no noise associated with the injection process itself.
+- Polyurethane grouting is the quietest and fastest process for stabilizing and raising settled concrete slabs.
+Because of the small hole size, drilling is fast and quiet.
+There is virtually no noise associated with the injection process itself.
 The equipment for polyurethane grouting is self-contained in a box truck.
-Equipment can be parked up to 400 feet away from any injection point.
+The trucks can park up to 400 feet away from the injection point.

 Immediate Traffic

-• Foot traffic during work is functionally OK, and immediate resumption of vehicular traffic after work is completed can be expected.
+- Foot traffic during work is functionally OK, and immediate resumption of vehicular traffic after work is completed can be expected.
 Polyurethane grouting is not affected by foot traffic during the injection process.
-Vehicular traffic may resume immediately after work is completed.
+Vehicular traffic may resume immediately after work finishes.
 This includes heavy loading such as trucks and industrial equipment like fork lifts, and even trains.

 Fast

-• CJGeo’s grouting crews can lift up to 12 times faster than standard slab jacking or mud jacking crews.
+- Polyurethane grouting crews can lift up to 12 times faster than standard slab jacking or mud jacking crews in many situations.
 Because of the small hole size and ability to lift larger areas per hole, polyurethane grouting is much quicker than slab jacking.
 Because of the equipment design, upon arriving on a job, polyurethane grouting crews are typically actively lifting slabs within 10 minutes of arrival for typical repairs.

 Lightweight